Maxime-Leger/Maxime-Leger/README.md

     💬 Ask me about software development, coding or anything related

-    ⚡ Fun fact : The circulatory system is more than 60,000 miles long
+    ⚡ Fun fact : The circulatory system is more than 60,000 miles long.

 <!---
 🌱 I’m currently learning Japanese.